 Additional examples can be found in I Samuel.
 XI: 18 when Saul commanded the Priest, “Bring hither the ephod”, along with similar references in Ezekial.
 XXI: 26; Zecheriah.X.
 2.

 Furthermore, the healing capabilities of stones are referred to in both the Talmud and Zohar, indicating that the Patriarch Avraham (Abraham ) had a healing stone which hung around his neck with which he was able to heal people (Talmud Baba Basra16b).

 So the New Age concept of crystals and gems imbuing magical qualities that are able to heal the body or change one’s fortune, are in fact built upon a tradition that goes back almost three-thousand-years, and one which is not, in fact, incongruous with the Jewish teachings of the Torah, Talmud and Kabbalah.
 So feel free to go out and buy yourself that emerald pendant.
-It will help you get a good night’s sleep and improve your career prospect the following day.
+It will help you get a good night’s sleep and improve your career prospects the following day.

 Ephod stones to wear: healing stones in Judaism